vincekellner/demandforecasting/README.md

 # demandforecasting
-### Forecast taxi demand in given areas in New York City
+### Forecast taxi demand for given areas in New York City

 Predictions are made based on a preprocessed dataset of the NYC Taxi and Limousine Commission (TLC) data (https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) containing hourly taxi demand from 01/2009 up to 06/2018 for all 263 taxi zones.